Welcome to Part 2 of our “Epic on Pinterest” series!

 32. Set goals and track your performance

 Setting goals at the beginning of every month will help motivate you to continue growing your Pinterest presence.
-Choose specific goals for how many new followers you’d like to gain that month, how many pins you want to get from your website, and so on.
+Choose specific goals for how many new followers you’d like to gain that month, how many pins you want to be shared from your website, and so on.
 Then make a plan to achieve those goals!

 At the end of the month, when you’re doing your audit, make note of whether you achieved those goals or not, and how you can improve your strategies for the following month.